Parents of North Carolina men's basketball players say NIT fate was left up to the team

 Davis allowed the team to vote, according to Dennis Love, Gilbert Johnson and Greg Dunn.

-"I think it should’ve been Coach’s decision, not the kids’ decision," said Gilbert Johnson.
+"I think it should’ve been Coach’s decision, not the kids’ decision," said Gilbert Johnson, adding he is not clear who made the decision.
 "They should have played in the NIT.
 Win or lose, they needed that experience."

 The vote was anonymous, said Greg Dunn.